git-town/git-town/website/src/integration.md

 ## Shell prompt

 You can display a reminder for running `git town continue` to finish a pending Git Town command in your shell prompt.
-Here is how this could look like:
+Here is what this could look like:

 <img width="108" height="31" src="shell_prompt_example.gif">

 ### Bash

-To add the above status indicator to your shell prompt in Bash, add something like this to your `.bashrc` file:
+To add the example status indicator to your shell prompt in Bash, add this to your `.bashrc` file:

 ```bash
 function git_town_status {